> > >

 Idaho Medicaid reviews all asset transfers made within 60 months (5 years) of your application date.
 Gifts to family, property transfers below market value, or large unexplained withdrawals trigger a penalty period that delays Medicaid eligibility — during which you must private-pay.

-Idaho's 2026 penalty divisor is approximately $298 per day.
-A $50,000 unexplained transfer would create roughly a 168-day penalty period, costing your family approximately $51,072 in private-pay costs.
+Idaho's 2026 penalty divisor is approximately $12,167 per month (~$400 per day).
+A $50,000 transfer that violates the look-back rule would create roughly a 123-day penalty period during which Idaho Medicaid will not cover care costs.

 This is why elder law attorneys consistently advise families to begin Medicaid planning at least 5 years before nursing home care is needed.